kin-cheung/OllamaTestGenerator/README.md

 If you haven't installed Ollama yet:
 1. Download and install from [ollama.ai](https://ollama.ai)
 2. Start the Ollama service
-3. Pull a suitable model: `ollama pull llama3` or `ollama pull codellama`
+3. Pull a suitable model: `ollama pull qwen2.5-coder:7b`
 4. Verify the service is running at http://localhost:11434 before using the plugin

 ## Usage